Logo

 In March 2021, Brian Kemp expressed opposition to a $1.9 trillion COVID-19 relief bill passed by Congress.

-Trump added that Brian Kemp had "done absolutely nothing" to challenge the result of the 2020 election in Georgia in which Biden defeated Trump by 11,779 votes, the first time Georgia voted for the Democratic nominee for president since 1992.
+Trump added that Brian Kemp had "done absolutely nothing" to challenge the result of the 2020 election in Georgia, in which Joe Biden defeated Trump by 11,779 votes, the first time since 1992 that Georgia voted for the Democratic nominee for president.

 In March 2021, Brian Kemp said he would support Trump if he ran for president again in 2024.